annasergeenko/MMT/README.md

 # MMT
-A simulation environment for multisensor-multitarget problem
+A simulation environment for multisensor-multitarget problem.

 ## How to use the software